robbyblum/yale_phd_thesis_template/README.md

 This Github Repository is for a latex template and class file for a PhD dissertation at Yale University.
+Most recently updated by Robby Blum; my version merges this with a number of good ideas from Jackson Petty's yale-thesis project (https://github.com/jopetty/yale-thesis/).
+The One True Yale Dissertation Template still eludes us, but hopefully this is a step forward!

 ## Using LaTeX